woonsan/jdbc-jcr/README.md

         // - hiredate (date)
         //

+        //final String sql1 =
+        //    "SELECT empno, ename, salary, hiredate "
+        //    + "FROM nt:unstructured "
+        //    + "WHERE jcr:path like '/testdatafolder/%' "
+        //    + "ORDER BY empno ASC";
         final String sql1 =
             "SELECT e.[empno]
 AS empno, e.[ename]
 AS ename, e.[salary]
 AS salary, e.[hiredate]
 AS hiredate "
             + "FROM [nt:unstructured] AS e "